acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 ```
 *Figure 55: Holistic system design showing the integration of various disciplines into a complete real-time robotics platform.*

-The Raspberry Pi setup described in this document applies these principles to create a platform capable of deterministic operation for complex robotics tasks.
+The Raspberry Pi 5 setup described in this document applies these principles to create a platform capable of deterministic operation for complex robotics tasks.
 By optimizing each layer of the system—from kernel to application—we create an integrated environment where the digital control system can reliably interface with the physical world.

+Key optimizations implemented for this platform include:

+1. **Real-time kernel configuration** with PREEMPT_RT for minimal scheduling latency
+2. **Memory optimization techniques** including RAM disks, huge pages, and kernel parameter tuning
+3. **CPU isolation and affinity** to dedicate cores to critical tasks
+4. **ROS2 middleware optimization** using CycloneDDS and shared memory transport
+5. **Thermal management** to maintain consistent performance over extended operation
+6. **Process prioritization** based on scientific scheduling theory
+7. **Cache-conscious programming** to minimize memory access overhead
+8. **Asynchronous architecture** to separate time-critical control from compute-intensive vision
+9. **Multi-rate sensor fusion** to integrate data from different sensor timescales
+10. **Comprehensive performance testing** to validate system behavior

 This integration of computer science theory with practical engineering is what makes modern robotics systems possible, enabling applications from precision manufacturing to autonomous vehicles.